 What bits does the Ai Drill use and where can I buy them?

 The Ai Drill uses both hex shank and round shank drilling and driving bits up to 3/8".
-These are available at home centers, hardware stores and anywhere that sells drill bits.
+Worx offers a 67-Piece Drill Bit set and a 16-Piece Drill Bit & Drive set.
+You can also find other bits available at home centers, hardware stores and anywhere that sells drill bits.

 What are the drilling capacities of the Worx Ai Drill?

 In wood, the maximum recommended hole size is 1”.
 Avoid drilling holes larger than 3/8" in metal.

 How much torque does the Ai Drill have?